tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 2. Search for 'IP Geo Block'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Try 'Best settings' button for easy setup at the bottom of this plugin's setting page.
+5. Try 'Best for Back-end' button for easy setup at the bottom of this plugin's setting page.

 Please refer to [the document](http://www.ipgeoblock.com/codex/ "Codex | IP Geo Block") or following descriptions for your best setup.